 Another good one is when a home stager uses those frames which hold multiple photos, without removing the manufacturer’s filler pictures.

 Have you seen any silly staging tricks that could be categorized as creepy?
-Please share!
+Please share in the comments below!

 And be sure to check back Wednesday to read about some extremely “distasteful” staging tricks that continue to show up in kitchens and dining rooms everywhere!